Skip to content

 A single pass rate conflates two agent properties: whether it can solve a problem and whether it reliably does. pass@k and pass^k separate them.

-pass@k — the probability the agent produces at least one correct solution across k attempts [Source: Demystifying Evals for AI Agents].
+pass@k is the probability the agent produces at least one correct solution across k attempts [Source: Demystifying Evals for AI Agents].
 As k increases, pass@k rises.
 It measures the capability ceiling: given enough chances, can the agent ever get this right?

-pass^k — the probability all k attempts succeed [Source: Demystifying Evals for AI Agents].
+pass^k is the probability all k attempts succeed [Source: Demystifying Evals for AI Agents].
 As k increases, pass^k falls.
 It measures consistency: can you trust the agent to get it right every time in production?

-What the Combination Reveals
+What the combination reveals

 pass@k pass^k Interpretation